 Aligning throughCulture Renewal

 As individuals we tend to be "boundedly rational".
 What does this mean?
 We base our decisions on our own personal definition of the problem.
 This definition of a problem is constrained by the perspectives to which we have access.
-By approaching a problem from multiple perspectives instead, a problem's definition becomes more diverse in nature.
+By approaching a problem from multiple perspectives, a problem's definition becomes more diverse in nature.
 As a result, such a multiple perspective approach is more likely to pinpoint the core of the problem or issue.
-Networks are required to access such multiple perspectives successfully.

 The example of the camera development project launched in 2009 for Apple's iPhone7 Plus provides an excellent example of the power of multiple perspectives.
 The goal was to build a camera into the phone which could provide a "bokeh" feature - an aspect of photography which is acknowledged by professionals to be a level of the highest quality.
 "Bokeh" is a Japanese term referring to the pleasant blurring of a photograph's background.